CPR Hands Placement for Adults

 If the patient has a known medical condition that affects the chest or ribs, communicate with medical professionals, if possible, for guidance on CPR hand placement.
 Modify your technique as needed to accommodate the condition while still aiming for effective compressions.

 In CPR, feedback technology significantly enhances the optimization of hand placement and technique.
-For example, feedback devices such as pressure sensors or accelerometers can be used to measure the depth and rate of chest compressions, providing real-time feedback on the quality of chest compressions.
-This technology can help healthcare providers and responders to quickly identify any issues with hand placement or technique so that they can make adjustments in order to provide the best possible care for their patients.
+For example, feedback devices such as pressure sensors or accelerometers are used to measure the depth and rate of chest compressions, providing real-time feedback on the quality of chest compressions.
+This technology help healthcare providers and responders to quickly identify any issues with hand placement or technique so that they make adjustments in order to provide the best possible care for their patients.

 When performing CPR in various settings, such as in a hospital or out-of-hospital setting, it is important to make sure that proper hand placement and technique are being used.